ravichas/nCoV-2019S-protein-disruptors/README.md

-# Repurposing Therapeutics for COVID-19: Small molecule compounds for disrupting virus-host interactions.
+# Repurposing Therapeutics for COVID-19: Small molecule compounds identified by Drs.
+Smith & Smith for disrupting virus-host interactions.
-**S.Ravichandran**

 Click Binder link below to begin the tutorial.